opengisch/django-oapif/README.md

 ```
 ## Custom authentication & permissions

-By default the viewsets under `signalo/core` use the `DjangoModelPermissionsOrAnonReadOnly` permissions class.
+By default the viewsets under `tests` use the `DjangoModelPermissionsOrAnonReadOnly` permissions class.
 You can add model permissions when registering their corresponding viewsets, as `permission_classes` [^1].
 Example:

 ```python
 models.py